DinoChiesa/Gemini-Function-Calling/README.md

 - to have python and pip installed on your machine

-- an API key for Gemini, that you can get for free at [Google AI Studio](https://aistudio.google.com/)
+- an API key for Gemini, that you can get for free at [Google AI Studio](https://aistudio.google.com/).

-  Store it in the file named ".google-gemini-apikey"
+  Store it in a file named ".google-gemini-apikey"

-- an API Key for TomTom, that you can get for free from [TomTom](https://developer.tomtom.com) Register it for the Geocoding APIs.
+- an API Key for TomTom, that you can get for free from [TomTom](https://developer.tomtom.com).

+  When you create the key, register it for the Geocoding APIs.

-  Store it in the file named ".tomtom-apikey"
+  Store it in a file named ".tomtom-apikey"

 ## One time setup